yairm210/Unciv/Uniques.md

 "Triggers a Cultural Victory upon completion"

-"Hidden when cultural victory is disabled"
+"Hidden when [victoryType] victory is disabled"

 "Population loss from nuclear attacks -[amount]%"